 Human-Centered Cyber-Physical Systems

-The term "Cyber-Physical Systems" (CPS) stands for the fusion of information technology with the real world and thus lies at the intersection of the disciplines of mechanical engineering, electrical engineering, construction sciences and computer science as well as medicine.
-CPS form the basis for many modern technical systems, because machines must be given an understanding of the real world in order to be able to exert a targeted influence on it by means of actuators.
+The term "Cyber-Physical Systems" (CPS) stands for the fusion of information technology with the real world and thus lies at the intersection of the disciplines of mechanical engineering, electrical engineering, construction sciences, and computer science as well as medicine.
+CPS forms the basis for many modern technical systems because machines must be given an understanding of the real world to be able to exert a targeted influence on it through actuators.
 This results in a control loop that will decisively determine how our digitized environment will behave in the future.

 "Human-Centered Cyber-Physical Systems" (HCPS) involve humans in this control loop.
 This means that the system acts on the human being and vice versa the human being acts on the system.
 In addition to the engineering perspective, psychological methods are also used to investigate how humans behave in such an environment.

-In the field of radio technologies with highest transmission rates for the fifth generation mobile phone network or for networking the "Internet of Things", cooperative projects with international visibility already exist in the faculty.
+In the field of radio technologies with the highest transmission rates for the fifth-generation mobile phone network or for networking the "Internet of Things", cooperative projects with international visibility already exist in the faculty.

 In the faculty research profile HCPS, image analysis and vehicle sensor technology are being researched as well as technologies for intelligent buildings.
 The information about the real world obtained in this way is processed by information technology.
 It is investigated how this data can be processed in consideration of security, privacy, quality, and availability.
 In the field of actuators, research is being conducted into how this knowledge of the real world can be used to intervene in the real world in a controlling manner.
 This includes topics such as autonomous driving and robotics, but also psychological and sensory issues related to the human-machine interface.